 Marriage tax allowance allows you to transfer 10% of your unused personal allowance (the amount you can earn tax-free each tax year), to your spouse or civil partner, if they earn more than you.

-Marriage Allowance allows the lower earner within the marriage or civil partnership to transfer £1,250* of their unused Personal Allowance to their higher-earning partner.
-Doing this will reduce the higher earner’s income tax bill by £250*
+The HMRC Marriage Allowance Claim lets the lower earner within the marriage or civil partnership transfer 10% (£1,257*) of their unused Personal Allowance to their higher-earning partner.

-This means you still do not pay tax, and your partner, now will only pay tax on £6,250.
-As a couple you benefit, as you are only paying Income Tax on £6,250 rather than £7,500, which saves you £250 in tax.
+This means you still do not pay tax, and your partner now will only pay tax on £6,250.
+As a couple you benefit, as you are only paying Income Tax on £6,173 rather than £7,430, which saves you £252 in tax every year.

-- You must be married or in a civil partnership.
+· You need to be married or in a civil partnership

 It will not affect your application for Marriage Allowance if you or your partner: